João Pinheiro Chagas: Writing career

 Chagas could not afford to attend university, so he moved to Porto at age 16 and began his writing career.
 At times, he wrote under the pseudonym João Rimanso or Ivan.
 His first publication was in O Primeiro de Janeiro in Porto; he later moved back to Lisbon to collaborate with Temps, Correio da Manhã, and O Diá.

-At the end of the 19th century, Chagas founded La Marseillaise (1896—1898), O Berro (1896), Branco e Negro (1896—1898), A Paródia (1900—1907), and A República Portuguesa, and became director of Brazilian newspaper O Paiz (1898) and the Portuguese publications A Lanterna (1899) and Batalha (1900).
-While incarcerated in Angola, he headed the prison's newspaper (1896—1897).
+At the end of the 19th century, Chagas founded La Marseillaise (1896–1898), O Berro (1896), Branco e Negro (1896–1898), A Paródia (1900–1907), and A República Portuguesa, and became director of Brazilian newspaper O Paiz (1898) and the Portuguese publications A Lanterna (1899) and Batalha (1900).
+While incarcerated in Angola, he headed the prison's newspaper (1896–1897).
 La Marseillaise closed in 1898 due to censorship laws and Chagas' known allegiance to the Republican Party.
 When he returned from exile, he founded A Portuguesa (1893), which he considered a revival of La Marseillaise.

-All of the newspapers he founded, directed, and contributed to were anti-monarchy propaganda tools; his articles were extremely controversial and led to him being arrested several times.
+All of the newspapers he founded, directed, and contributed to were anti-monarchy propaganda tools; his articles were extremely controversial and led to his arrest several times.